Reef-Catchments-Science-Partnership/2024-Yip_Pesticide-Risk-Prediction-Sandy-Creek/README.md

    Generate plots for analysing the relationship between pesticide risks and other variables.

 ## 3. Outputs
-### Duplicates.csv
-- For Script 1 – formatting pesticide concentration data
+## Data

+### Date check for Josie
+Clean and format water quality monitoring data for the Pesticide Risk Metric calculator.

+- **Duplicates.csv**
-- Example output for checking duplicates.
+  Example output for checking duplicates.

-### Sandy at Homebush
-- For Script 1 – formatting pesticide concentration data
+- **Sandy at Homebush**
-- Example output of the formatted pesticide concentration data.
+  Example output of the formatted pesticide concentration data.

-### Upstream_LU.csv
+### LU_Format Options.R
-- For Script 2 – LU_Format
+Clean and format land use data for the Land Use Pesticide Risk regression model.

+- **Upstream_LU.csv**
-- Example output of formatted land use data.
+  Example output of formatted land use data.

-### Validation_plots.png
+### Validation_plots.R
-- For Script 3 – Validation_plots
+Generate plots for pesticide risk prediction validation.

+- **Validation_plots.png**
-- Example output for the validation plots.
+  Example output for the validation plots.

-### Sugar_plot.png
+### Plot_finals.R
-- For Script 4 – Plots
+Generate plots for analysing the relationship between pesticide risks and other variables.

+- **Sugar_plot.png**
-- Relationship plot between predicted pesticide risk and the proportion of sugarcane land use.
+  Relationship plot between predicted pesticide risk and the proportion of sugarcane land use.

-### Conservation_plot.png
-- For Script 4 – Plots
+- **Conservation_plot.png**
-- Relationship plot between predicted pesticide risk and the proportion of conservation land use.
+  Relationship plot between predicted pesticide risk and the proportion of conservation land use.

-### Horticulture_plot.png
-- For Script 4 – Plots
+- **Horticulture_plot.png**
-- Relationship plot between predicted pesticide risk and the proportion of horticulture land use.
+  Relationship plot between predicted pesticide risk and the proportion of horticulture land use.

-### Urban_plot.png
-- For Script 4 – Plots
+- **Urban_plot.png**
-- Relationship plot between predicted pesticide risk and the proportion of urban land use.
+  Relationship plot between predicted pesticide risk and the proportion of urban land use.

 ## 4. Credits and Acknowledgements